-Christmas begins on December 25 with a celebration of the birth of Jesus of Nazareth (Matt.
-1:18-25).
+Christmas begins on December 25 in family celebrations of the birth of Jesus of Nazareth (Matt.
+1:18-25) with the giving and receiving of gifts.
 It then continues for 12 days ending on January 5.
 The 12 days of Christmas is more than just a song.

 Epiphany of the Lord

 Epiphany is the commemoration of the the Magi (or three wise men or three kings) seeking out the child Jesus, finding him in Bethlehem of Judea, and presenting him with gifts of frankincense, gold, and myrrh.
 (Matt.
 2:1-12)

 Jesus himself was baptized by John the Baptist.
 On this day, in the full witness of all those around, the Spirit descended on Jesus like a dove, and God's voice was heard saying, "This is my Son, the Beloved, with whom I am well pleased" (Matt.
 3:13-17).

 A celebration of the mountaintop experience where Jesus took with him Peter, James, and John.
 He became transfigured before their eyes, shining with the brightest of light, as Moses and Elijah, prophets of old, ministered to him.
 (Matt.
 17:1-13)

 Lent begins on Ash Wednesday and is a 40-day season (not counting Sundays) of penitence and prayer.
 It is a time to spend in study, meditation, and fasting.
 It is also a season of remembrance, looking to the 40 days and 40 nights Jesus was tempted in the desert.
 (Matt.
 4:1-11)